Chris & Samantha Stays

 A postcard of the North End beach that once ran along Commercial Street - probably the 1920s or earlier.

-We had a beach right where the North End Park is, and the postcard I'm sharing shows the beach probably in the 1920s or earlier.
+We had a beach right where the North End Park is and the postcard I'm sharing shows the beach probably in the 1920's or earlier.
 If you look carefully you will notice that at that time the sand extended all the way up to Commercial Street.
-Later a football / baseball field replaced much of the sand.
-The elevated railway which joined North Station to South Station is clearly visible - and don't we miss it.
-The tenement buildings on Commercial Street look the same as today, but the large brick buildings in the background were commercial warehouses.
+Later, a football/baseball field replaced much of the sand.
+The elevated railway which joined North Station to South Station is clearly visible and don't we miss it?
+The tenement buildings on Commercial Street look the same as today but the large brick buildings in the background were commercial warehouses.
 The US Government eventually bought them and extended the Coast Guard base.
 The photo was taken from a pier which still existed when I was a child and extended into the harbor perpendicular to the beach.
-There were changing rooms, lockers and showers on the pier - one side for men and the other for women.
-Good swimmers like my uncle Fred would jump off the top of the pier, swim to the Charlestown Navy Yard, touch the warships, and swim back.
+There were changing rooms, lockers and showers on the pier, one side for men and the other for women.
+Good swimmers like my uncle Fred, would jump off the top of the pier, swim to the Charlestown Navy Yard, touch the warships and swim back.
 That was quite an achievement and something which gave a considerable amount of local prestige.
-The Navy sailors were always amused and called the North End boys 'seals' because they got so dark in the summer.
-I wonder if North End boys were the original Navy Seals.
+The Navy sailors were always amused and called the North End boys "seals" because they got so dark in the summer.
+I wonder if North End boys were the original Navy Seals?

 - A lifelong North End resident